-Despite being one of the most famous portfolio analysis matrix the use of the BCG matrix has been questioned.
+Despite being one of the most famous portfolio analysis matrices the use of the BCG matrix has been questioned.
 Those opposing its use say it cannot offer a true reality because,

 - It neglects the effects of synergy between business units.
 Dogs can be as important as cash cows to businesses if it helps to achieve competitive advantage for the rest of the company.

-In 1994 Armstrong & Collopy proved that the use of the matrix lead to lower profits and it shouldn’t be used anymore.
-The Boston Consulting Group in 2014 acknowledged that the business world is changing and issued a revision to the matrix that focusses on the different drivers of competitiveness such as how quickly a company can adopt to changing time.
-They, however, maintain that the original matrix is a useful tool for portfolio analysis
+In 1994 Armstrong & Collopy proved that the use of the matrix leads to lower profits and it shouldn’t be used anymore.
+The Boston Consulting Group in 2014 acknowledged that the business world is changing and issued a revision to the matrix that focusses on the different drivers of competitiveness such as how quickly a company can adapt to changing time.
+They, however, maintain that an original matrix is a useful tool for portfolio analysis